 How Can You Find Out If You Won the Mega Millions Jackpot?

 If you'd like to see the drawings on your own schedule, check out the Mega Millions YouTube page.

-Many of the state lottery websites also have handy smartphone apps or RSS feeds that can keep you abreast of the winning numbers.
+Many of the state lottery websites also have handy lottery apps or RSS feeds that can keep you abreast of the winning numbers.